Martín Vásquez: Coaching career

 After retiring from his playing career, Vasquez worked as assistant coach with Cal Poly Pomona and the women's team San Diego Spirit.
 He also coached the Damien High School boys' team for two seasons.
 After one season as assistant with the Los Angeles Galaxy, he joined newly created MLS team Chivas USA in the same capacity, on January 2, 2005.

-Between July 2008 and April 2009, Vasquez worked as the assistant to Jürgen Klinsmann at German club FC Bayern Munich.
+Between July 2008 and April 2009, Vasquez worked as the assistant to Jürgen Klinsmann at German club Bayern Munich.
 He left when Klinsmann was dismissed due to bad results.
 Vasquez was hired to his first head coaching job on December 2, 2009, at former club Chivas.

-Vasquez was released from his duties following a season which saw the Goats miss the playoffs for the first time since its 2005 expansion campaign.
+Vasquez was released from his duties following a season, which saw the Goats miss the playoffs for the first time since its 2005 expansion campaign.

 Vasquez was recalled by Klinsmann after the latter was named head coach of the United States men's national team as an assistant coach for a friendly against Mexico on August 11, 2011.
-On March 31, 2014, less than 3 months before the World Cup Vasquez was replaced by Tab Ramos, relegating him to unannounced "other responsibilities", which later turned out to be scouting and match observations.
+On March 31, 2014, less than three months before the World Cup Vasquez was replaced by Tab Ramos, relegating him to unannounced "other responsibilities", which later turned out to be scouting and match observations.

-On 14 April 2022, Vasquez was named head coach of USL League One side Central Valley Fuego FC.
+On 14 April 2022, Vasquez was named head coach of USL League One side Central Valley Fuego.
 Vásquez parted ways with Fuego FC on July 3, 2023.

 Vásquez joined Mark Briggs' staff at Sacramento Republic on 18 January 2024.